OpenBazaar/openbazaar-go/README.md

 ### Install prebuilt packages

 The easiest way to run the server is to download a pre-built binary.
-You can find binaries of our latest release for each operating system [here](). //TODO
+You can find binaries of our latest release for each operating system [here](https://github.com/OpenBazaar/openbazaar-go/releases/).

 ### Build from Source